P3lina/SE_e_Portfolio_Angular/README.md

 Learn more about components
 ### <u>Directives</u>
     <app-custom-button greenBackground></app-custom-button>
 Directives are used to describe a DOM element.
-Therby directives are UI related and can be used in a reusable way.
+Thereby directives are UI related and can be used in a reusable way.

 Learn more about directives
 ### <u>Pipes</u>